Hochopepper/SwordToShield/Gamemaster_Resources/Bestiary/Monstrosities.md

 | +1| +2| +5| -1| +0| -3|
 |   | X | X |   |   |   |

-## Features:
+# Features:

-- Mimic: The mimic may change shapes as an action, taking the form of a mundane gemstone or crystal, its true form, or a leviathan shard

 - Leviathan Shard Form: While taking the form of a leviathan shard the mimic may be attuned to and acts as a +2 spell focus

-Crystal Resistances: The mimic has resistance to force, psychic, and nonmagical damage.
+- Crystal Resistances: The mimic has resistance to force, psychic, and nonmagical damage.

-## Attacks: (true form only)
+# Attacks: (true form only)

 - Bite: +4 1d4 piercing damage, 1 target within 5 feet.

+# Actions

+- Mimic: The mimic may change shapes as an action, taking the form of a mundane gemstone or crystal, its true form, or a leviathan shard

 ```